Open Data Hub logo

 Within a project, you can add the following functionality:

-• Data connections so that you can access data without having to hardcode information like endpoints or credentials.
+• Connections so that you can access data without having to hardcode information like endpoints or credentials.

 • Workbenches for working with and processing data, and for developing models.